arend-lang/site/src/documentation/tutorial/PartI/records.md

 -- Elements of type XXX are implicitly converted to type YYY by function fromXXX.
 \func ggg => fff con

--- Implicit convertion from Nat to Int is done in this way:
+-- Implicit conversion from Nat to Int is done in this way:
 \func hhh : Int => 0
 {%endarend%}